Pinelab-studio/pinelab-vendure-plugins/packages/vendure-plugin-picqer/README.md

 Vendure plugin to sync orders, stock and catalogue with Picqer.com order pick platform.

-- Sync placed orders that are ready to pick to Picqer
+- Sync placed orders to Picqer
 - Sync all products to Picqer
 - Pull stocklevels from Picqer into Vendure

-The plugin adheres the following principles:
+The plugin follows these principles:

-- Vendure should be considered the source of truth for product presentation: Assets, descriptions and names are synced from Vendure to Picqer
+- Vendure should be considered the source of truth for product presentation: Assets, descriptions and names are pushed from Vendure to Picqer
-- Picqer should be considered the source of truth for stock levels.
+- Picqer should be considered the source of truth for stock levels: Stock levels are pulled from Picqer into Vendure

 ## Getting started